 SEEL At Home

-Associate the letter P with the /p/ sound (e.g., pink, party, plum, puppy, plant).
+Associate the letter P with the /p/ sound as in pink, party, plum, puppy, and plant.

-- Picture cards cut out or real objects that start with P
+- Picture cards or real objects that start with P

 Activity: Pretend Pennies

-- Take turns being the customer and the cashier.
-The customer buys the P items with the pennies by putting the pennies in the cashier's pail, while saying the /p/ sound and pointing to the P in the label on the picture.
+- Have the customer buy the P items with the pennies by putting the pennies in the cashier's pail while saying the /p/ sound.

 - The activity can be repeated several times.